Text Size

 utpātāyaiva kalpate

-Step by step, ya.
-So just even by mathematics or these things are very interesting the that skills are opens the door, then after that you complete so many things.
-Once the faith is established that what people know something, I don’t know, then they want to know more.
-So I found like in South America the people they love this fire yajñas.
-They love the ceremonies, they love the Vedic wedding.
-Even in America, North America everywhere I find that people like to see the Vedic weddings.
+I don’t know what was the difficulty.
+Step by step, yeah.
+So just even by mathematics or these things are very interesting.
+That skill opens the door, then after that you complete so many things.
+Once the faith is established that these people know something I don’t know, then they want to know more.
+So I found like in South America, the people, they love these fire-yajñas.
+They love the ceremonies, they love the Vedic weddings.
+Even in America, North America, everywhere I find that people like to see the Vedic weddings.
 They like to see the different ceremonies performed, the festivals.
 So these are all Vedic, these are all part of Vedic culture.
-So it’s good as someone knows how to do those.
-And if as we were in a (inaudible 42:05) we need to occupy our self with some Kṛṣṇa Conscious, we are learning things which we can use in Kṛṣṇa’s service which are connected to Kṛṣṇa.
-Otherwise if we don’t know these things our mind will want to be occupied in something.
-So then we’ll get into some privilege sport or some other nonsense which will just waste out time.
-Better to, as Khaṭvāṅga Mahārāja said he love the Vedic culture, Prabhupāda said by Vedic culture we can spread the Kṛṣṇa Consciousness all over the world.
+So it’s good if someone knows how to do those.
+And as we read in the Gītā-śloka, we need to occupy our self with Kṛṣṇa Consciousness.
+We are learning things which we can use in Kṛṣṇa’s service, which are connected to Kṛṣṇa.
+Otherwise if we don’t understand, our mind will want to be occupied in something.
+So then we’ll get into some frivolous sport or some other nonsense, which will just waste out time.
+Better to, as Khatvāṅga Mahārāja said, he love the Vedic culture.
+Prabhupāda said by Vedic culture we can spread the Kṛṣṇa Consciousness all over the world.
 By culture you would conquer.
-So why should someone complain about learning the culture they will conquer the world.
+So why should someone complain about learning the culture that will conquer the world.
 We’re not teaching anybody I don’t think anyone taught how to do you know, demigod worship or other things like that.
 We’re just teaching the essential things which are directly useful for Kṛṣṇa’s service.

 Oṁ tat sat!